oroinc/documentation/crm/user_guide/activities/calendars_overview.rst

 For the items by default displayed in the calendar the following actions are available:

-- Hide from the calendar
+- Hide from the calendar.
-- Edit color
+- Edit color.

 .. image:: ../img/calendars/user_calendar_edit.png